cardano-foundation/CIPs/CIP-plutus-modules/README.md

-that the variable bound to the tuple only appears as an argument to a projection might be costly, requiring an additional traversal of the code, but on the other hand that restriction exists to make adjustment of the index possible, and this is nly required by the 'global module environment' variation.
+that the variable bound to the tuple only appears as an argument to a projection might be costly, requiring an additional traversal of the code, but on the other hand that restriction exists to make adjustment of the index possible, and this is only required by the 'global module environment' variation.
 So, provided this is not adopted, one might relax that restriction and *allow* scripts to refer to the tuple of modules as a whole.
 That is an odd thing to do, but not actively